 This theory was put forward by Jacob and Stechshulte in 2008 after a patch test that was conducted on five patients.
 Three out of five patients reported migraine recurrence that was estimated after 8 to 12 weeks later.

-This could be a reason of the allergic response or due to overconsumption of aspartame over a longer time.
+This could be a reason for the allergic response or due to overconsumption of aspartame over a longer time.

 People with a healthy weight are not much into the risk factors of aspartame.

-Intake of aspartame for people suffering with tardive dyskinesia can trigger the joint movements.
+Intake of aspartame for people suffering from tardive dyskinesia can trigger joint movements.

 Phenylketonuria is an inborn error of metabolism.
-In this the metabolism of amino acid called phenylalanine is decreased this results in the accumulation of phenylalanine in the body.
+In this, the metabolism of an amino acid called phenylalanine has decreased this results in the accumulation of phenylalanine in the body.

 People with phenylketonuria can not process phenylalanine properly and completely, this can be highly toxic.
 Therefore for people with phenylketonuria aspartame is highly toxic and not recommended.

-However there is no strong evidence against the dangers of aspartame but these allegations and controversies makes aspartame a suspicious sweetener.
+Obesity or being overweight is also one of the major risk factors linked with diabetes.
+Therefore this type of gain can further lead to various complications.
+However, there is no strong evidence against the dangers of aspartame but these allegations and controversies make aspartame a suspicious sweetener.

 These allegations and lack of strong medical evidence have led many people to remain unconvinced that aspartame could be completely safe for use without any harmful side effects.
 Therefore before opting for artificial sweeteners it’s better to cut down on them and stay natural.